22 Diesel Heater Installation Notes

-At low temperatures, the water will freeze, reducing the diameter of the exhaust pipe, and affecting the combustion performance of the heater.
+At low temperatures, the water will freeze, reducing the diameter of the exhaust pipe, and affecting the combustion performance of the diesel heaters.

 Lastly, the entire exhaust pipe should be slightly tilted downward.
-That will allow the water droplets to flow out of the heater through the exhaust pipe.
+That will allow the water droplets to flow out of the diesel heaters through the exhaust pipe.

 16. How To Choose The Exhaust Pipe Clamp